Wagamama food – a journey

 No idea if vegan meals were part of its founding but it has a fair, well prepared and presented vegan range.
 Not the usual salad variation approach you find in many restaurants including in 5 star hotels.

-There are about 6 to 8 vegan dishes and they are not variations of one or two of similar dishes.
+There are about 6 to 8 vegan dishes and they are not variations of one or two similar dishes.

 The Tochigi Yellow Tofu Curry caught my eye and the description was mind boggling sumptuous – “fragrant coconut, lemongrass + turmeric soup. tofu. red peppers. spring onions, bok choi and red onions. garnished with chili, coriander, chilli oil. served with a side of white rice, brown rice or rice noodles with sesame seeds”.